 17.9 Government Terms. ** We provide our Services, including related software and technology, for ultimate federal government end use solely in accordance with the terms of these Terms.
 If you (or any of your End Users) are an agency, department, or other entity of any government, the use, duplication, reproduction, release, modification, disclosure, or transfer of our Services, or any related documentation of any kind, including technical data, software, and manuals, is restricted by these Terms.
 All other use is prohibited, and no rights other than those provided in these Terms are conferred.
 Our Services were developed fully at private expense.

 17.10 Governing Law and Venue.
 The enforceability and interpretation of Section 18 (Agreement to Arbitrate) will be determined the Federal Arbitration Act (including its procedural provisions).
-Apart from Section 18, these Terms (including Supplemental Terms) will be governed by and interpreted according to the laws of the State of Florida without regard to conflicts of laws and principles that would cause laws of another jurisdiction to apply.
+Apart from Section 18, these Terms (including Supplemental Terms) will be governed by and interpreted according to the laws of the Commonwealth of Pennsylvania without regard to conflicts of laws and principles that would cause laws of another jurisdiction to apply.
 The United Nations Convention on Contracts for the International Sale of Goods, the Uniform Commercial Code, and the Uniform Computer Information Act shall not apply to these Terms or Supplemental Terms.
-Except as provided in Section 18 (Arbitration), any legal suit, action or proceeding arising out of or related to these Terms or our Services shall be instituted in either the state or federal courts of Orlando, Florida, and we each consent to the personal jurisdiction of these courts.
+Except as provided in Section 18 (Arbitration), any legal suit, action or proceeding arising out of or related to these Terms or our Services shall be instituted in either the state or federal courts of the , and we each consent to the personal jurisdiction of these courts.

 YOU AND US AGREE THAT ANY CAUSE ACTION ARISING OUT OF OR RELATED TO THE TERMS, OR OUR SERVICES MUST COMMENCE WITHIN ONE (1) YEAR AFTER SUCH CAUSE OF ACTION ACCRUES AS DEFINED UNDER APPLICABLE LAW; OTHERWISE SUCH CAUSE OF ACTION SHALL BE PERMANENTLY BARRED, UNLESS OTHERWISE PROHIBITED UNDER APPLICABLE LAW.